 Upside – there is no travelling to hospital, much lower rates of intervention, higher rates of satisfaction and feeling comfortable in your birthing setting.

 Downside – there is no pharmalogical pain relief options, no physical round the clock support and you’ll need to be transferred to hospital for surgery if required.
 Generally the out of pocket expense around $5,000-$6,000 depending on the Individual Private Midwifes.

 Homebirth is a safe option for low risk pregnancies, and is a valid option for those who feel most safe in their own home.
 For more information click here.

 GPs and hospital employed midwives jointly provide antenatal care.

 Upside – You likely have an existing relationship that you can build upon that makes you feel supported.

 Downside – the GP will unlikely be trained in obstetrics.

 Upside – A healthcare facility, staffed by Nurse-Midwives, Midwives and/or Obstetricians, for mothers in labour, who may be assisted by Doulas and coaches.
 A more homely hospital purely for births, and many are attached to hospitals so help is available in emergency situations.

 Another great option is to appoint yourself a Doula or Independent Midwife who will advocate for you rather than being required to abide by hospital processes.
 Click here for more resources.
-Did you know you can have a homebirth for a VBAC through an independent midwife program?
+Did you know you can have a VBAC at home through an independent midwife program?
 The options are there, you just need to explore.